Dubai Jails, Then Frees, Scottish Tourist Over Touching Man In A Bar

 Up until the last minute, it seems, Harron had doubts about the order that should allow him to leave Dubai.
 He had endured an earlier reversal after a seeming breakthrough, when his accuser reportedly wanted to drop his complaint but Dubai prosecutors kept the case alive.

-"When Jamie was called this morning by the police he was told that the case had been dismissed, and that he should come in to collect his passport", Radha Stirling, CEO of Detained in Dubai, said in a news release.
+"When Jamie was called this morning by the police he was told that the case had been dismissed, and that he should come in to collect his passport," Radha Stirling, CEO of Detained in Dubai, said in a news release.

 "He was understandably nervous; as similar calls from the police in other cases were merely tactics to lure individuals into police custody," Stirling says.
 "But when Jamie arrived at the police station, his passport was returned, and he was told that he was free to go.
 The charges were dropped, the sentence annulled, and he faces no order for deportation."